BxNxM/rpitools/README.md

 ```
 cd rpitools/
-source setup -qc
+source setup
 ```
-It creates access for the config handler for easy config handling (-gc or --quickconf)
+It creates access for the config handler for easy config handling

 * go to rpitools/prepare/sd_card/ to find SD card preparing scripts